Tibetan Monk Food: Digging into the Diet of a Tibetan Monk

 Yak Butter Tea

 Butter is regarded as one of those special ingredients in Tibet, the only that combines nicely with both starches and proteins, and capable of producing the miraculous results it does when added to black tea.
-Mountain climbers have come to rely on yak butter tea—made traditionally with black Pemagul tea—when they embark on expeditions.
+Mountain climbers have come to rely on yak butter tea—made traditionally with black Pemagul tea - when they embark on kora in Tibet.
 They claim it wards off plateau sicknesses and brings them immeasurable energy.
 You can make your own using any black tea you may have, and adding in butter, milk and a dash of salt.

 A Tibetan monk is making yak butter tea.